ccarabine/Churchbarn-holiday-let/README.md

 * Social media links will open in a separate page.
 * The email address when clicked will open the email browser
 * Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).
-* Clickable social media links will highlight in the active colour(var) and double in size
+* Clickable social media links will highlight in the active colour(var) and increase in size

 See below the difference between desktop and mobile view: